-Compensation.
-The three voting public members appointed to the Audit Committee pursuant to the above categories shall be paid for attending Audit Committee meetings at the same rate as that paid for Board members.
+- (II) An architect or civil engineer licensed to practice in this state. - (III) A professional with experience in the field of real estate or land economics. - (IV) A person with experience in managing construction of large-scale public works projects. - (V) A person with public or private sector executive level decision making experience. - (VI) A person who resides within the airport influence area of the San Diego International Airport. - (VII) A person with experience in environmental justice as it pertains to land use. - (B) Compensation.
+The three voting public members appointed to the Audit Committee pursuant to the above categories shall be paid for attending Audit Committee meetings at the same rate as that paid for Board members. - (C) Other Members.

-Other Members.
 The Board may appoint other persons to serve as non-voting, non-compensated ex officio members on the Audit Committee.
-The length of the term of office for each such appointment shall be determined by the Board at the time of appointment.

-Role of Committee.
-The Audit Committee shall serve as a guardian of the public trust, acting independently and charged with oversight responsibilities for reviewing the Authority's internal controls, financial reporting obligations, operating efficiencies, ethical behavior, and regular attention to cash flows, capital expenditures, regulatory compliance, and operations.

-Meetings.
-The Audit Committee shall meet a minimum of four (4) times per year and shall, at a minimum, do all the following:

-(I) Regularly review the Authority's accounting, audit, and performance monitoring processes.
+The length of the term of office for each such appointment shall be determined by the Board at the time of appointment. - (D) Role of Committee.
+The Audit Committee shall serve as a guardian of the public trust, acting independently and charged with oversight responsibilities for reviewing the Authority's internal controls, financial reporting obligations, operating efficiencies, ethical behavior, and regular attention to cash flows, capital expenditures, regulatory compliance, and operations. - (E) Meetings.
+The Audit Committee shall meet a minimum of four times per year and shall, at a minimum, do all the following: - (I) Regularly review the Authority's accounting, audit, and performance monitoring processes; - (II) At the time of contract renewal, recommend to the Executive Committee and the full Board its nomination for an external auditor and the compensation of that auditor, and consider at least every three years, whether there should be a rotation of the audit firm or the lead audit partner to ensure continuing auditor independence;

-- (II) At the time of contract renewal, recommend to the Executive Committee and the full Board its nomination for an external auditor and the compensation of that auditor, and consider at least every three years, whether there should be a rotation of the audit firm or the lead audit partner to ensure continuing auditor independence. - (III) Advise the Executive Committee and the Board regarding the selection of the auditor. - (IV) Evaluate the Auditor and make recommendations to the Executive Personnel and Compensation Committee and/or the Board regarding his or her performance and compensation. - (V) Be responsible for oversight and monitoring of internal and external audit functions, and monitoring performance of, and internal compliance with, Authority policies and procedures. - (VI) Be responsible for overseeing the annual audit by the external auditors and any internal audits. - (VII) Make recommendations to the full Board regarding paragraphs (I) to (IV), inclusive.
+- (III) Advise the Executive Committee and the Board regarding the selection of the external auditor; - (IV) Be responsible for oversight and monitoring of internal and external audit functions, and monitoring performance of, and internal compliance with, Authority policies and procedures; - (V)Be responsible for overseeing the annual audit by the external auditors and any internal audits; and - (VI) Make recommendations to the full Board regarding paragraphs (I) to (VI), inclusive; - (VII) Evaluate the Auditor and make recommendations to the Executive Personnel and Compensation Committee and/or the Board regarding his or her performance and compensation. - (F) Voting.

-Voting.
 Each member of the Audit Committee shall be a voting member.
-An affirmative vote by at least five (5) members of the Audit Committee shall be required for approval of the annual internal and external audits, including performance monitoring, the auditor's annual audit plan for each fiscal year submitted to the Board for approval, and actions recommending or approving debt financing for the Authority.
-[P.U.C. §170018]

-- (iii) Executive Personnel and Compensation Committee.
-This Executive Personnel and Compensation Committee will evaluate the President/CEO, Auditor and General Counsel and make recommendations to the Board concerning their compensation.
-In addition, the Executive Personnel and Compensation Committee will review and make recommendations regarding Board Member compensation. - (iv) Executive Committee.
-The Executive Committee's role is to monitor the Authority's implementation of the administrative policy that has been established by the Board and to support the President/CEO in carrying out strategies and policies set by the Board.
+An affirmative vote by at least five members of the Audit Committee shall be required for approval of the annual internal and external audits, including performance monitoring, the auditor's annual audit plan for each fiscal year submitted to the Board for approval, and actions recommending or approving debt financing for the Authority.
+[P.U.C. §170018] - (iii) Executive Personnel and Compensation Committee This Executive Personnel and Compensation Committee will evaluate the President/CEO, Auditor and General Counsel and make recommendations to the Board concerning their compensation.
+In addition, the Executive Personnel and Compensation Committee will review and make recommendations regarding Board Member compensation. - (iv) Executive Committee The Executive Committee's role is to monitor the Authority's implementation of the administrative policy that has been established by the Board and to support the President/CEO in carrying out strategies and policies set by the Board.
 The Executive Committee's specific duties and responsibilities shall be: